V3RON/react-render-measurement-tool/README.md

     - `options` (optional): An object to configure the measurement, such as defining scenarios to execute.

 - **Returns:**
-    - An array containing objects of the `ProfilingData` type, which includes details about the render metrics.
+    - An array containing objects of the `MeasureResult` type, which includes details about the render metrics.

 ## Contributing